 After Barcelona hosted the Olympics in 1992, the waterfront experienced a revival and has become a popular place to stroll, sunbathe, eat and play.
 Find a restaurant with a good view, order some sangria or a flauta of local beer, and do a little people watching!

-No other neighbourhood in Barcelona has as many seafood restaurants, and most of them line the boardwalk.
+No other neighborhood in Barcelona has as many seafood restaurants, and most of them line the boardwalk.
 The local market is worth visiting.
 It’s not as big (nor as touristy) as Boqueria, but offers a wide selection of fresh fish, produce and other goods that foodies will enjoy browsing.

-5. Make time for museums
+5. Make time for museums.

 Spain has produced some renowned artists, so it should come as no surprise that Barcelona is home to several incredible museums and art galleries.
 The key is to curate: art aficionados should research in advance and decide which museums appeal most to them.